Chapter 18

 Europe

-Europe was built on an initial impulse to come together to avoid future wars.
-The problem is that we were blissfully satisfied with this noble initial design, and that we forgot to plan for the long term, that is to say the succession once the memory of the war would have faded away.
+Europe was built on an initial impulse: the desire to unite to prevent future wars.
+The problem is that we have happily rested content on this initial noble design, forgetting to consider the long term – that is, ensuring a succession of values and engagement once the memory of war had faded.

-Let us also point out that there will be no effective integration without the emergence of a common culture, that is to say in the practice of a common language.
-This effectively imposes Esperanto as the only official European language, as well as its compulsory teaching as the first foreign language in all Member States.
-Erasmus is good, but it creates a link for a small minority of European citizens, with only one of the other Member States, so it is insufficient to sustain a European democracy.
+Let us also clarify that there can be no effective integration without the emergence of a common culture, which in practice means a common language.
+This necessarily imposes Esperanto as the only official European language, along with mandatory instruction as the first foreign language in all member states.
+Erasmus is good, but it creates connections only for a small minority of European citizens, with only one of the other member states.
+It is therefore insufficient to support a European democracy.

-In summary, there are three Europes, the economic, the social and the cultural.
-The social presupposes a new proposition as this book does.
-Culture presupposes a common language.
+To sum up, there are three Europes: economic, social, and cultural.
+The social Europe requires a new proposal, as is put forward in this book.
+The cultural Europe requires a common language.

-The last important point for advancing European construction is to take advantage of current cultural differences to fight corruption through the intervention in each country of people from other countries.
-However, it is quite easy to implement in the case of organizations, and more precisely at the level of operational control described in chapter 11.
-The 'other 50%' that we had considered in terms of the typology of people involved in control may very well contain members from other countries, regularly when it comes to organizations whose activity is highly structuring, more sporadically for other organizations for which this makes it possible to circulate good practices between countries while limiting the risk of 'it's not good, but it's always been done like that'.
+The last important point for advancing European construction is to take advantage of current cultural differences to fight corruption by having people from other countries intervene in each country.
+This is relatively easy to implement within organizations, especially at the operational control level described in Chapter 11.
+The '50% from elsewhere' we envisioned in the typology of people involved in control can easily include members from other countries, regularly in the case of organizations whose activities are highly structuring, and more sporadically for other organizations, where it can help circulate best practices between countries while limiting the risk of the 'it's not good, but it's always been done this way' attitude.